Waddle-Penguin/Penguin_Paddle/README.md

 # Penguin Paddle!

-Hi everybody, this is the project I've been working on recently for Undercity,
+Hi everybody, this is the project I've been working on recently for Hackclub's Undercity.

+Penguin Paddle is my own iambic morse code keyer that has multiple differrent output options, including a buzzer to make sound.
+It is designed with future expansion in mind with mounting holes and solder joints for potentially adding vertical pads in the future, and a usb-c port for keyboard support.